 I haven’t lost the plot but you can be forgiven for thinking so with a title like that!
 So you might be wondering what do these three things have in common.
-The answer is quite simply that they all made me feel like I wasn’t good enough, almost stopped me in my tracks and held me back from doing something I felt passionate about.
+The answer is quite simply that they all made me feel like I wasn’t good enough, they almost stopped me in my tracks and held me back from doing something I felt passionate about.

 What the flip am I on about?
 Well ever since I started to dabble with yoga I came to love it, it helped me rehabilitate some chronic knee, hip and shoulder injuries.
 I have come to appreciate the soft flow as much as the strong dynamic style of practice.

 I began to consider sharing my yogi love and perhaps becoming a teacher, I wanted to add a new soundtrack, sense of humour and some interaction to the experience too, some yoga classes can be a little too quiet and serious for me.

 But as soon as I started to dabble with the notion of becoming qualified I quickly became intimidated by anything #yoga as it seemed to be synonymous with beauty, physical perfection, extraordinary back drops, impressive feats of flexible strength and an impressive selection of super expensive yoga pants.